 - Employees should follow instructions from your manager about maintaining contact with them during your leave period.

 - If you are approved for short- or long-term disability benefits through the University of Texas System, you cannot receive these payments and RPL for COVID-19 for the same period.
 If you have these coverages, please review the plans before applying for RPL for COVID-19.

 - An employee may not receive both Workers’ Compensation and RPL for COVID-19.
 If an employee has filed, is filing or intends to file a Workers’ Compensation claim or appeal, they are not eligible to apply for RPL for COVID-19.

 - When approved for RPL for COVID-19, the employee will continue to accrue PTO and EIB or sick and vacation leave (if applicable).
 However, employees cannot use this accrued time while on leave.

 - RPL for COVID-19 may not be supplemented with other accrued leave.

 - Unused RPL for COVID-19 hours are not paid at termination from the institution or following death.
 The hours may not be carried forward to another leave period.

 - Abuse of this leave or falsification of any documentation may result in disciplinary action up to and including termination.

 - On the last day of the leave, employees should contact Employee Health at 713-745-6900 for an evaluation.

 - If the employee does not complete the evaluation or they are not cleared by Employee Health to return to work, the employee will need to talk with their manager about working from home until released or utilizing applicable leave accruals.
-If applicable, accruals could include direct access to EIB for COVID-19 if accrued in the new fiscal year.
+If applicable, accruals could include sick leave or direct access to EIB for COVID-19 if accrued in the new fiscal year.